heennkkee/texteditor/README.md

 *  `border: 'valid css border syntax'` - sets the border to whatever you specify it as.
 *  `display: 'valid css display syntax'` - sets the dispaly of the **whole** area (the container of the editing area and the toolbar in attached mode).
 *  `width: number or 'valid width string'` - sets the width of the same area as above.
+*  `autosave: 'string with relative filepath'` - sets the filepath (and name) to the autosave document.